Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Acknowledgements

-This research was supported by the NSF-Simons Research Collaboration on the Mathematical and Scientific Foundations of Deep Learning (NSF grant 2031985, Simons grant 814201) and by University of Pennsylvania startup funds.
-The authors would like to thank Ryan Chan, Ryan Pilgrim, Uday Kiran Tadipatri, Buyun Liang, and Kyle Poe for their helpful comments and suggestions.
+The authors thank Ryan Chan, Ryan Pilgrim, Uday Kiran Tadipatri, Buyun Liang, Kyle Poe, and anonymous reviewers for their helpful comments and suggestions.
+This work was funded by Simons Foundation grant 814201, NSF grant 2031985, and University of Pennsylvania startup funds.

 {

 }